progre/junowen/README.md

 #### Using Pure P2P competition

 1. Select "Ju.N.Owen" -> "Pure P2P”.
-2. Select "Connect as Host" if you want to wait for a connection as a host, Select "Connect as Guset" to connect as a guest.
+2. Select "Connect as a Host" if you want to wait for a connection as a host, Select "Connect as a Guset" to connect as a guest.
     - Host
         1. A long string `<offer>********</offer>` will be displayed and automatically copied to the clipboard, Send this string to your opponent using Discord or other means.